 This area is popular in large part because it is a unique bit of desert landscape and easily accessible because it is close to Interstate 90.
 It is also a fragile area.
 The desert environment does not support rapid decay of human waste and toilet paper left under rocks or even on the surface; human waste presents not only an unsightly mess but an environmental threat.

 Climbers have sought a toilet facility here for years (decades, really).
-The Department of Fish and Wildlife, which manages the area, has no budget for new facilities and has until now declined to support any proposals to try to raise the funds.
-Last year a representative of the Mountaineers was finally able to secure a meeting on this topic.
+The Department of Fish and Wildlife, which manages the area, has no budget for new facilities and, until 2012, was hesitant to encourage us to raise money for this project.

 In February 2012 representatives of the Washington Climbers Coalition, the American Alpine Club and the Mountaineers met with Fish and Wildlife personnel on site and reached an agreement that the Department would support the project if we could fund it.